JinLi711/UIA/Yelp/NLP for Yelp/normalizing_text.md

         2. Search for number of appearances in the string.
         3. Write to a json file a dictionary mapping a searched term to its frequency.
         4. Open the json file into Python.
+* To make sure things go as fast as possible, take a small sample of the text of words, run my function, time how long it takes for the function to run.
+Try to rewrite the function, and time how long it takes.
+It is important for me to do this because the dataset will be incredibly large.
+* To make searching and normalization go even faster or if we cannot load all the text into memory at once, we can split the text files into chunks, and run the program for each chunk.
+Then aggregate all the findings.